QP/C++ 7.2.1

 QP Framework shall provide support for hierarchical state machines both for Active Objects and for passive event-driven objects in the Application

-Support for hierarchical state machines (HSMs) means that QP Framework will provide a set of rules for "State Machine Specifications" in the Application as well as the matching implementation of the "State Machine Processor" to dispatch events to the HSMs.
+Support for hierarchical state machines (HSMs) means that QP Framework shall provide a set of rules for State Machine Specifications (rules for coding state machines in the QP Application) as well as the matching implementation of the State Machine Processor (inside the QP Framework) to handle events according to HSM semantics defined in requirements in this section.

 QP Framework shall support multiple and interchangeable State Machine Implementation Strategies